Aggregate Multidimensional Raster (Map Viewer)

 • Custom—The pixel value will be calculated based on a custom raster function.

-• Aggregation definition defines the dimension interval for which the data will be aggregated.
-Aggregation definition includes the following options:
+• Aggregation definition specifies the dimension interval for which the data will be aggregated.
+The options are as follows:

 • All—The data values will be aggregated across all slices.
 This is the default.